sagemathinc/cowasm/packages/dash/README.md

 ## Issues to fix in order to make this usable

+TODO: this should probably be moved to the upstream repo?
+Or should I put the upstream code here and just hack on it a lot to do all this?
+Unclear.

 ### [ ] Error handling uses setjmp/longjmp but WASM doesn't support them

+\(This is now partly done in my upstream repo.\)

 If any error occurs it crashes everything due to using setjmp/longjmp.
 According to the TOUR (in the dash source code):